-It's almost here: one of our favorite times of year.
-The Italian summer holiday, Ferragosto, is every August 15th and even when we're not in Italy, we still love to celebrate.
+The Italian summer holiday, Ferragosto, is one of our favorite times of year.
+It's every August 15th and even when we're not in Italy, we still love to celebrate.
 Like 4th of July in the US, seemingly the whole country of Italy takes the day off to celebrate.
 And for most people that means beach time with friends and cocktails.

-To get in the mood, we wanted to share 10 Italian cocktails that are perfect summer drinks.
-They're a mix of classic cocktails and some modern ones, but all drinks we love and that you should enjoy, even if you're not heading to Italy anytime soon!
+So here are 10 Italian cocktails that are perfect aperitivo drinks.
+They're a mix of classic cocktails and some modern ones, but all cocktails we love and that you should enjoy, even if you're not heading to Italy anytime soon!

 Created at the Belmond Caruso hotel, this super light Spritz combines elderflower, bubbly wine, and lots of citrus and herbs.

 It's basically illegal to talk about Italy in the summertime without talking about the Spritz.
 Though this cocktail was created in Northern Italy, you know find it all over and made with both Campari (our personal favorite) or Aperol.

 This variation on the Aperol Spritz adds in fresh watermelon juice and some ginger juice for a super refreshing twist.

 Seriously though, both Aperol and Campari go really well with watermelon juice, which is why we also use it here in this Campari Watermelon Cooler.